uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/lessons/colour-by-numbers.md

 ## Lesson starter

-Children will need:

-  - A normal writing pencil, or a black pencil.
-  - Erasers.

 This lesson includes two activities, one which students complete individually and one group activity.
 In each activity you will need enough coloring pages for one per student.
 These each require different versions of the Pixel Painter worksheets.